Preparing a travel for special scenarios

 Handling split consignments

-If you intend to ship your goods in separate parts (split shipments), you must create a dedicated Travel declaration in the ATA Carnet App or ATA Carnet Desktop for each portion of the consignment.
+If you intend to ship goods in separate parts (split consignments), you must create a dedicated Travel declaration in the ATA Carnet App or ATA Carnet Desktop for each portion of the consignment.

-1. Prepare a Travel: In the ATA Carnet App or ATA Carnet Desktop, start a new travel declaration under the 'Travels' tab.
+In the ATA Carnet App or ATA Carnet Desktop, create a new travel declaration under the Travels tab.

-3. Save and Transact: Save the travel declaration.
-The system instantly generates the required transaction QR codes corresponding specifically to that subset of goods (the split shipment).
+Save the travel declaration.
+The system generates the transaction QR codes corresponding to the declared subset of goods.

-When the holder/representative presents this unique QR code to Customs, the officer sees only the declared items for that partial consignment.
+When the holder or representative presents this QR code to Customs, the officer will see only the items declared for that specific partial shipment.

 Key points on transactions and planning

-3. Best Practice: Plan your shipments carefully and make sure you have sufficient travel sets to use.
-If the goods declared for a return transaction (e.g., Re-importation) do not exactly match the previous transaction (e.g., Re-exportation), you may be required to create an extra travel later to correct the discrepancy, which consumes an additional set.
+Plan shipments carefully and ensure sufficient available sets.
+If goods declared in a return transaction (e.g. Re-importation) do not exactly match the previous transaction (e.g. Re-exportation), an additional Travel may be required to correct the discrepancy, consuming another set.

 Terminating temporary admission under the ATA Carnet